APMichael/Winapp2/Winapp2/NOTES.md

 If a pattern starts with a wildcard, the ExcludeKey uses RECURSE (it then excludes the matching files in the specified folder and all subfolders).

+**Important:** All patterns after the first separator ignore the specified path.
+Therefore, the matching files are excluded system-wide!
+Obviously, this is a bug in CCleaner.
+(Thanks to novaceb881 for finding this bug.)

 ### Wildcards: ###

 CCleaner supports the DOS/CMD wildcards "\*" and "?".